Finding Culture-Sensitive Neurons in Vision-Language Models: Methodology

-\paragraph{Activation statistics.} Let $\mathcal{C}$ be the set of cultures.
-For a sample from culture $c\in\mathcal{C}$, and using a valid-token mask $m_t\in{0,1}$ to exclude padding and special markers, we accumulate three statistics for each neuron $(l,n)$, note that $[x]_+=\max(x,0)$:
+\paragraph{Valid-token masking.} Let $m_{i,t}\in\{0,1\}$ be a valid-token mask for example $i$ at token position $t$, consistent with each model's internal attention mask.
+This excludes padding and special markers (e.g., image delimiters), while retaining both text tokens and visual tokens consumed by the decoder.
+We instrument only the decoder (not upstream vision encoders).

+\paragraph{Activation statistics.} Let $\mathcal{C}$ be the set of cultures and let $\mathcal{I}_c$ be the set of correctly answered identification examples tagged with culture $c$.
+We accumulate per-neuron, per-culture sufficient statistics:

-Here $K$ counts how often a neuron fires positively, $S$ measures the cumulative magnitude of its positive responses, and $T_c$ records the total number of valid tokens for culture $c$.
-Only samples that the model answers correctly contribute, reducing noise from spurious activations.
-These aggregated statistics yield per-neuron activation profiles conditioned on culture, forming the foundation for our culture-sensitivity identification methods.
+Here $K$ counts how often a neuron fires positively, and $T_c$ is the total number of valid tokens observed for culture $c$.
+Restricting to correctly answered examples reduces noise from activations associated with failures.